RULE 8-501. RECORD EXTRACT

 (1) If the parties so agree in a written stipulation filed with the Clerk or if the appellate court so orders on motion or on its own initiative, the preparation and filing of the record extract may be deferred in accordance with this section.
 The provisions of section (d) of this Rule apply to a deferred record extract, except that the designations referred to therein shall be made by each party at the time that party serves the page-proof copies of its brief.

-(2) If a deferred record extract authorized by this section is employed, the appellant, within 30 days after the filing of the record, shall file four page-proof copies of the brief if the case is in the Court of Special Appeals, or one copy if the case is in the Court of Appeals, and shall serve two copies on the appellee.
-Within 30 days after the filing of the page-proof copies of the appellant's brief, the appellee shall file one page-proof copy of the brief and shall serve two copies on the appellant.
+(2) If a deferred record extract authorized by this section is employed, the appellant, within 30 days after the filing of the notice required by Rule 8-412 (a), shall file one page-proof copy of the brief and shall serve one copy on each party.
+Within 30 days after the filing of the page-proof copy of the appellant's brief, the appellee shall file one page-proof copy of the brief and shall serve one copy on the appellant.
 The page-proof copies shall contain appropriate references to the pages of the parts of the record involved.
+The parties are not required to file paper copies of page-proof briefs if they are represented by counsel or are registered users of MDEC.

 (A) within 30 days after the filing of the page-proof copies of the appellee/cross-appellant's brief, the appellant/cross-appellee shall file one page-proof copy of a brief in response to the issues and argument raised on the cross-appeal and shall include any reply to the appellee's response that the appellant wishes to file;